How to Migrate from PdfPig to IronPDF in C#

 Understanding PdfPig

-PdfPig focuses exclusively on PDF reading.
-When your application needs to grow beyond extraction, PdfPig cannot help:
+PdfPig is reading-first; its writer surface is intentionally narrow.
+When your application needs to grow beyond extraction and basic merging, PdfPig cannot help:

 No HTML-to-PDF: PdfPig is a PDF reading/parsing library, not a PDF generation library.
 You would need to use a different library for HTML to PDF conversion.

-No Security Features: Cannot add passwords, encryption, or digital signatures.
+No Security Authoring: Can read encrypted PDFs (with password) but cannot add passwords, encryption, or digital signatures.

-No Watermarks/Stamps: Cannot add visual overlays to existing documents.
+No Watermarks/Stamps: No high-level API for visual overlays on existing documents.

 PdfPig vs IronPDF Comparison